HEVAWEB/emse-laparo-dashboard/README.rst

 How to create interactives graphs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a two-step answer: use Plotly graphing libraries and add some Dash callbacks.
+This is a two-steps answer: use Plotly graphing library and add some Dash callbacks.

 1. Plotly Graphing Libraries
 ............................